In the state of Arizona, payday lending is prohibited.

 More information about payday loan laws and regulations in Arizona can be found on the official website of the Arizona Department of Financial Institutions (AZDFI).

-In case of any fraudulent actions on the part of a payday lender customers can file a complaint by sending a complain form to the department “if you suspect that you have been a victim of a financial institution or enterprise that does not have a license to conduct business in Arizona.“
+In case of any fraudulent actions on the part of a payday lender customers can file a complaint by sending a complaint form to the department “if you suspect that you have been a victim of a financial institution or enterprise that does not have a license to conduct business in Arizona.“

 The History of Payday Loans in Arizona